redux-offline/redux-offline/README.md

 ### What about if I want to dispatch a thunk after commit or rollback is dispatched?

-You can do it importing redux-offline-thunk-middleware to your project:
+You can do it importing reduxOfflineThunkMiddleware to your project:

 ```js